-- There is no negative marking for questions left unattempted.
+- No marks are given for questions left unattempted.

 - Only one response has to be filled in, more than one response will be judged as a wrong answer and will result in negative marking.

-JEE Main Paper 2 (B.Arch or B.Plan Courses)
+JEE Main 2020 Paper 2 (B.Arch Courses)